johanmontorfano/local_multiplexer/README.md

 4. Flexible Configuration: EPR is easy to configure via a YAML file, allowing for quick and easy setup.

-5. Support for Server-Sent Events binding (binary files binding is on it's way)
+5. Support for Server-Sent Events binding.

 Configuration
 --------------------